|COMMUNITY ACTION TEAM (CAT)|

 • OPEN DAILY Riley's Red Wagon Book Swap

 Open daily (unless it's raining) from about 9 a.m. until just before dark at 3040 E. First Street in Bluff Park.
 First-time guests can have five free books.
 They can keep those forever or bring them back to exchange for four more.
-This project is not an official CAT project, but is hosted by Justin Rudd.
+This project is hosted by Justin Rudd.

 • Clothing & Shoe Drive for Homeless